olegv142/pygamets/README.md

 The styles framework serves as a convenient way of setting various parameters in CSS-like manner.
 It separates parameters storage from the code that using them which leads to cleaner code and simplify visual appearance tuning.

+The textual elements rely on the global text translation table for the sake of GUI localization.

 The demo application is provided as working example of building simple GUI in multi-threaded application.